valdar/fuseLdapAuthentcation/README.md

     # check if base image has been updated
 	docker pull pantinor/fuse

-    # build your docker fuse image. you are expected to have either a copy of jboss-fuse-full-6.2.1.0.redhat-084.zip or a link to that file in the current folder.
+    # build your docker fuse image. you are expected to have either a copy of jboss-fuse-karaf-6.3.x.redhat-y.zip or a link to that file in the current folder.
-    docker build --rm -t fuse6.2.1 .
+    docker build --rm -t fuse6.3 .

+# Instructions for Fuse 6.2.1

+Instructions and code for this same lab targeting Fuse 6.2.1 has been moved to his own branch: https://github.com/valdar/fuseLdapAuthentcation/tree/fuse-6.2.1